Youth work

 The four policy briefs were presented by researchers and were followed by discussions with Prof Anneleen Forrier (KU Leuven) and Dr Anthony Mann (OECD).

-Click below to read more about the briefing papers, get all relevant information, see relevant papers and watch the short video associated with each briefing.
+Read the briefing papers and watch the short video associated with each.

 Dr Belgin Okay-Somerville